 • Employment disputes – disputes in compliance with workplace statutes, including the Fair Labor Standards Act (FLSA), the Worker Adjustment and Retraining Notification Act (WARN), and state and local employment statutes;

 • Tort actions – actions including intentional torts, negligence, and strict liability claims and defenses;

 • Contract disputes – disputes ranging from the enforcement of contracts to the litigations, remedies, and injunctions of contracts;

 • Landlord and Tenant disputes - disputes arising from the Landlord and Tenant relationship, with or without a lease;

 • Mediation and arbitration – legal measures to minimize the cost and time associated with dispute resolution.

-ML and Chen, P.C is a law firm that provided immediate, high-efficiency, and professional immigration services.
+ML and Chen, P.C is a law firm that provides immediate, high-efficiency and professional immigration services.
 Our law firm provides all sorts of non-immigration visa application services and immigration (green card) application services, and other immigration applications.
-We excel at combining our clients’ criminal cases, civil cases, and other immigration cases.
+We excel at concurrently handling our clients’ criminal cases, civil cases, and other immigration cases.
 Based on our rich knowledge of immigration law, years of experience, excellent performance at court, positive attitudes towards our cases and effective communications with our clients, we are popular among our clients who rely on us.

 We provide the following immigration services: